lsuiyanka/landsat-qa-arcgis-toolbox/README.md

 **Any use of trade, firm, or product names is for descriptive purposes only and does not imply endorsement by the U.S. Government.**

-## Version 1.1 Release Notes
+## Version 1.2 Release Notes
 Release Date: August 2017

-See git tag [1.1]
+See git tag [1.2]

 ### Changes
-* Update to qa_decode.py to handle all terrain occlusion bits in L8 pixel_qa band.
+* Modified lookup_dict.py to contain only bit-wise interpretations.
+    * Value-wise interpretations can still be viewed in tags [1.0](https://github.com/USGS-EROS/landsat-qa-arcgis-toolbox/tree/1.0), [1.1](https://github.com/USGS-EROS/landsat-qa-arcgis-toolbox/tree/1.1), and/or the [Surface Reflectance QA web page](https://landsat.usgs.gov/landsat-surface-reflectance-quality-assessment).
+* Modified qa_decode.py to use bit-wise interpretations.
+* Addition of *Extract QA Bands* tool.
+    * Added extract_bands.py and extract_bands_tool.py to allow users to make individual bands from bit-packed layers.
+    * Added Landsat_QA_ArcGIS_Tools.ExtractBands.pyt.xml (documentation for new tool.)
+    * Updated Landsat_QA_ArcGIS_Tools.pyt to add new tool to interface.

 ## Download